Pentestas / help

 Read chains left-to-right.
 Node colour = severity.
 Click any node to jump to the underlying finding.

 Chain synthesis is driven by rules + LLM validation.
-See Attack chain synthesis for details.
+See Attack chain synthesis and the new Exploitation chains orchestrator for chains the engine actually executes.

 Findings list